LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 method.
 The default version supplied by the system is not very useful for an object that it knows nothing about!
-You need to define your own version, one that knows how you have defined your type with its own specific instance variables, and to have that version used *in place of* the default:
+You need to define your own version, one that knows how you have defined your type with its own specific instance variables.
+You need to have that version used *in place of* the default:
 You need to *override* the default.
-To emphasize the change in meaning, the word ``override`` must be in the heading:
+To emphasize the change in meaning, the word ``override`` *must* be in the heading:

 .. literalinclude:: ../source/examples/rational_nunit/rational.cs
    :start-after: ToString chunk